BudddyDudeGuy/Night-City-Refined/README.md

 Downloading and installing the list can take a while depending on your internet connection, PC specs, and whether you have Nexus Premium.
 Without Premium you will need to click the **Slow Download** button for each mod manually.

- 1. Download [`Cyberpunk 2077 Enhanced.wabbajack`](https://github.com/BudddyDudeGuy/Cyberpunk_2077-Modlist/releases/latest/download/Cyberpunk.2077.Enhanced.wabbajack) from the [Releases](https://github.com/BudddyDudeGuy/Cyberpunk_2077-Modlist/releases/latest) page.
+ 1. Download [`Night City Refined.wabbajack`](https://github.com/BudddyDudeGuy/Cyberpunk_2077-Modlist/releases/latest/download/Night.City.Refined.wabbajack) from the [Releases](https://github.com/BudddyDudeGuy/Cyberpunk_2077-Modlist/releases/latest) page.

  2. Open Wabbajack, click the gear icon in the top right, and press the Nexus login button to link your account.
 Every mod is pulled from Nexus, so this step is not optional.

     ![Screenshot 2024-11-03 175438](https://github.com/user-attachments/assets/671aea5d-43f9-4aec-89be-6514e1d8c5f9)

- 3. Select `Install from disk` and set the target modlist path to the `Cyberpunk 2077 Enhanced.wabbajack` file you downloaded in Step 1.
+ 3. Select `Install from disk` and set the target modlist path to the `Night City Refined.wabbajack` file you downloaded in Step 1.

  4. Set the `Modlist Installation Location` to a folder such as `C:\Modlist`.
 It can go anywhere you like.
     > **DO NOT** place it in Program Files, in User folders (Desktop, Documents, Downloads, OneDrive, etc.), or in your Cyberpunk 2077 game folder.